6 minutes • Marketing

 Social Media

 Facebook Groups, Twitter Search, LinkedIn, Quora and Reddit are full of people asking questions and offering solutions.
-Social media can be a gold mine of information but keep in mind: you’re only reaching a subset of people who are active on social media, not your entire market.
+Social media can be a gold mine of information but keep in mind: you’re only reaching people who are active on social media, not your entire market.

 Company Websites